THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 • the certification authority is in turn audited by another accredited external certification body.

-In particular, in 2021, despite the limitations caused by the Covid-19 health emergency, 136 third-party onsite audits were carried out, assessing, in this way, all the entities in the supply chain.
+In particular, in 2023 156 third-party onsite audits were carried out, verifying all entities in the supply chain.
 Where auditors found minor non-compliances, farms were required to take timely corrective action before obtaining certification.
 No cases of live-plucking of animals or forced-feeding were found during audits at any farm.

 To transparently communicate the Company’s commitment in this area, a tag indicating “DIST-certified down” is included in all Moncler’s jackets.
 This important result was achieved by extending down traceability according to DIST Protocol across the entire supply chain, all the way through the finished product.